Meal planning is my nemesis!

 - Parmesan chicken

-These are the main meals that everybody in my family eats without complaining.
-Just simple, foolproof meals I can insist everyone eat because I know they like them (even if they decided they don’t like it today…eye roll).
+These are the main meals everyone in my family eats without complaining.
+Just simple, foolproof meals I can insist everyone eat because I know they like them (even if a child decides they don’t like it today…eye roll).

 Now, do the exact same thing with healthy side dishes.